openalea/action-build-publish-anaconda/doc/workflows/openalea_ci/README.md

 ...
 ```

+### Activate OpenAlea_CI on your package

+From your github repo, online :
+- Open 'Actions' tab
+- click 'new workflow'.
+- Scroll down and select 'by Openalea / openalea CI workflow'
+- Commit

-Copy the template below in your source dir, using the following path: `.github/workflows/openalea_ci.yml`.
+Or, using git, add the following template in your source dir, using the following path: `.github/workflows/openalea_ci.yml`.

 ```yaml